Sasha1152/Training/README.md

-this repozitory by Sasha Shmigelskii it's my traning repozitory
+this repozitory by Sasha Shmigelskii\n it's my traning repozitory